At-large: Canada

-Some municipalities in Canada elect part or all of their city councils at large.
-The form of municipal election is widespread in small towns to avoid "them and us" cultural dissociation of dividing them into wards.
+Many municipalities in Canada elect part or all of their city councils at-large.
+In most, the mayor is elected at-large as well.

+Municipal election at-large is widespread in small towns to avoid "them and us" cultural dissociation produced by partition of voters into wards and their representatives thus being seen to represent only a specific part of the city.
 It is also used in many large cities in Canada.
-The voting method in all at-large elections and multi-member wards today is Plurality block voting.
-(In the past, Single transferable voting (STV) was used in 20 Canadian municipalities, either in at-large contests or multi-member wards.)
+The voting method in all such elections and multi-member wards today is plurality block voting.
+(In the past, single transferable voting (STV) was used in 20 Canadian municipalities, either in at-large contests or multi-member wards.)

 Notable larger instances are, from west to east: